Donegal Community Stadium: Revised plans (2022)

 In May 2022, owing to the rapid increase in the cost of supplies and demand on the construction industry, Finn Harps released further revised plans for a 6,130 capacity ground on the site.
 These revised plans included a West Stand of 1,930 seats in (as of May 2022) a partially built structure.
 Together with a proposed East Stand of 1,400 seats, the total seating capacity of this plan would be 3,330 along both touchlines.
 The plan proposed the development of terracing at the two ends of the ground, each with a capacity of 1,400.
 The May 2022 plan proposed that all four sides of the ground would be covered and that a new pitch would be laid.
 These revised 2022 plans were protected to cost in the region of €8 million.
 During August 2022, the Minister of State for Sport and the Gaeltacht reportedly gave the "green light" to this updated proposal.

 As of early 2024, the development of a "[further] revised 5500-capacity stadium" was costed at €7.3 million, with funding from FAI grants, government grants, Donegal County Council and the Western Development Council being matched and supplemented with up to €1.2 million from the club.
 As of February 2024, "minimal on-site work" had occurred since 2014.

 Further plans (2024)

 In December 2024, Finn Harps and Carr Architects lodged a new planning submission for the stadium project.
 This updated proposal covered a potential capacity of 5,580.
 The revised submission still proposes that four stands would surround the field, with terracing at both ends of the ground.
 An announcement on the Finn Harps website compared the proposed design with Salford City's ground at Moor Lane.
 At Finn Harps' AGM in July 2025, the club indicated that planning permission could be granted before December 2025.
+Finn Harps confirmed that Donegal County Council had granted planning permission in December 2025.
+In May 2026, the Minister of State for Sport stated that work on the project was ongoing.